Ventiv-Technology/DockerManager/readme.md

 This is the exact same as documented above, but will allow you to specify environment variables that are specific to a given application.
 This is the perfect place to tie servers together (e.g. Activiti -> MySql) or to specify what environment this application is running in (e.g. Development).

+### Properties Management

+Sometimes, there is a need to inject properties (application configuration) into a container.
+For these cases, Docker Manager has the ability to maintain and inject such properties in several ways:

+- File (Just Java Properties format right now).
+Every time a container is started, restarted, or deployed, this file is re-created.
+- Environment (Not built yet - use `environment`)

+To accomplish this, properties are read in priority order, with things lower in the following list taking precedence:

+- Properties YAML: `/env-config/properties/<serviceName>.yml`
+- Environment Configuration: `/env-config/tiers/<tierName>/<environmentName>.yml` (Alongside servers / application)
+- Application Configuration: `/env-config/tiers/<tierName>/<environmentName>.yml` (Within the application)
+- Service Instance Configuration: `/env-config/tiers/<tierName>/<environmentName>.yml` (Within the `serviceInstances` section)

+Within all of these files / sections, the properties are designed to be simple, and as close to a Java Properties file as possible.
+Also, if there is some metadata about a particular property, it may also (optionally) be included.
+Here are some examples:

+    - db.url: jdbc:mysql://localhost:3306/sakila?profileSQL=true
+    - db.driver: com.mysql.jdbc.Driver
+    - db.password: BnzsGT5+B4XjgJO6kNvcAL/N8PFe+reQE2x/kVQh9d5Hy2BFFZMXXSr4DmBbGYKu3vS4tmhFyMdy7HO31UqI5t754R6B96ygDJqlOgV07djEAEPY0Nb2htEqsdgoEzMtrABK4WeOoXMlQCGHXWYY6VLUIvJpgfX/VH24D2aQ7EKr56KLj4q5KwWqTH2MfwPRaz4e2NsT39t2o2OnB4K+VzxOVvAvrDeUfmYa/A6RzXTD6/UGbFR2JByUcyZsK6PfmpPZ94aXjTVFzK0SBH4cPh8tM/YT2D3Gf4nPHBIHXvCLOQkLnp8wbMRIEdzTp4oNyCsxN6yW84XCmMhoHPnGjw==
+      secure: true
+    - special.property: This is a special property
+      comments: This property does really special things in the application
+      propertySets: [ all ]
+      tiers: [ localhost ]

+The following metadata is allowed:

+- secure: If true, it's assumed the property contents are encrypted.
+See `Secure Properties` below
+- comments: Any comments about this particular property.
+Will render in the final property file, and allows for multi-line comments
+- propertySets: List of property sets that this property is valid for.
+Null implies everything
+- tiers: List of tiers this property is valid for.
+Null implies everything
+- environments: List of environment names this property is valid for.
+Null implies everything
+- applications: List of application Id's this property is valid for.
+Null implies everything

+Finally, there is an area for 'global' properties, that can be shared across applications.
+This is helpful if there is a shared password for many applications, and you still want it to be secure.
+However, please be warned, that if a user has permissions to view secure properties in ANY environment, they will then be able to get this property for ALL environments, so design security permissions in such a way to prevent loss of secure information.
+To do this, there is a special file called `/env-config/properties/global-properties.yml` that looks just like above.
+You can then use these properties in any other location by referencing them as a variable like this:

+    - db.password: ${global.db.password}
+      secure: true

+#### Property Set Configuration

+Docker Manager has the full ability to control how these properties are injected into the container.
+For now, only `File` method is built out, with more possible in the future.
+Here is an example of how to configure a property set (in `/env-config/services.yml` - as part of the Service Configuration):

+    - properties:
+        - setId: all
+          method: File
+          location: /tmp/test.properties

+As you can see, this is the Property Set with ID: `all`, that will include any property that has a `propertySets` metadata option of `all` (or none configured).
+This states that a `File` should be injected into the container, with the path `/tmp/test.properties`.

+You can have as many Property Set's as you want, lending to the complete ability to configure as many properties files as deemed necessary.

+#### Secure Properties

+Part of the design of properties management in Docker Manager is the ability to fully secure properties.
+In order to accomplish this, some configuration is needed in the Docker Manager application configuration (see sample in `application.yml`)

+    keystore:
+      location: file:./config/keystore.jks
+      storepass: changeit
+      alias: DockerManager
+      keypassword: changeit

+This will look for a Java Keystore in the `location` specified, and attempt to load the RSA Public / Private key within that keystore.
+If it does not find the keystore in that location, it will create one, and self-sign a certificate for you.
+It is recommended that you commit this keystore to VCS, since losing it will render all of your `secure` properties unusable.

+Docker Manager uses the Public Key to encrypt the values, allowing for ANYONE to encrypt a property.
+However, the Private Key is required to decrypt the property, and requires a special permission (see below).

+In order to add a secure property, follow this process:

+1. With Docker Manager running, go to the following URL: `/api/properties/encrypt?value=<ValueToEncrypt>`
+1. Take the output from above and put it into the desired property location with the metadata property `secure: true`

+Example:

+    - db.password: BnzsGT5+B4XjgJO6kNvcAL/N8PFe+reQE2x/kVQh9d5Hy2BFFZMXXSr4DmBbGYKu3vS4tmhFyMdy7HO31UqI5t754R6B96ygDJqlOgV07djEAEPY0Nb2htEqsdgoEzMtrABK4WeOoXMlQCGHXWYY6VLUIvJpgfX/VH24D2aQ7EKr56KLj4q5KwWqTH2MfwPRaz4e2NsT39t2o2OnB4K+VzxOVvAvrDeUfmYa/A6RzXTD6/UGbFR2JByUcyZsK6PfmpPZ94aXjTVFzK0SBH4cPh8tM/YT2D3Gf4nPHBIHXvCLOQkLnp8wbMRIEdzTp4oNyCsxN6yW84XCmMhoHPnGjw==
+      secure: true

+#### Properties Permissions

+Regarding properties management, there are 3 permissions that can be configured at the application level (in authorization.yml):

+- secrets - Does the user / group have permissions to decrypt and view `secure` properties.
+NOTE: This is strictly for viewing via REST or a future UI.
+W/o this permission, you can still get the secure properties injected into the container.
+- propertiesRead - Can the user / group read the properties.
+Same note as with `secrets`.
+- propertiesUpdate - Unused for now.
+In the future there will be a REST endpoint + UI to maintain the properties, and this permission will enable those functions.